 Why this won’t come as a shock, I bet

-This anyway is what hackers are actually looking for, to get access to the one password manger and get all password for your account.
+This anyway is what hackers are looking for, to get access to the one password that can get access to all passwords.

-That why we recommend using the strongest password possible.
+That’s why we recommend using the strongest password possible.
 Apart from apps, browsers like Google Chrome and Mozilla Firefox also come with password managers.